Archean-wang/spotify-web-playback-sdk-for-react/README.md

 `getOAuthToken`: The callback getOAuthToken expected to provide a valid access_token.

 `volume`: The volume of the player represented as a decimal value between 0 and 1.

+`enableMediaSession`: If set to true, the Media Session API will be set with metadata and action handlers.
+Default value is false.

 Given valid token and run the code, you should see a device named `name` from the official Spotify app.